kmaris/kmaris.net/content/cv/_index.md

 ##### About

-Looking for opportunities to automate-all-the-things, fix and enhance your slow and fragile pipelines, and work on interesting problems.
+I am open to opportunities to automate-all-the-things, fix and enhance your slow and fragile pipelines, and work on interesting problems.
 I have a diverse development background and have worked several jobs spanning frontend web development to site reliability engineering.
 Currently considering opportunities